charlespascoe/typed-validation/README.md

 Checks that `arg` conforms to the type `T` using the given `validator`.
 Returns an object that conforms to `T` or throws an error.

 ### assertThat ###
-Used to start an assertion within a validator.
+Used to start an assertion chain.

 ### optional ###
 Used when the property may not present on the object, or its value is undefined.
 Example: